---rna-gf-blast-pairs

-A file listing gene pairs that have a high level of similarity.
+- --rna-gf-blast-pairs - A file listing gene pairs that have a high level of similarity.
 This list of gene pairs is used as a homology filter to reduce false positives.
 One method to generate this file is to follow the instructions as described on the Fusion Filter Wiki.
+Use the ref annot.cdsplus.fa.allvsall.outfmt6.genesym.gz file produced by CTAT.
+For human genome runs, a default file is include and used automatically if no other file is manually specified.